nickbrandt/GitLab/doc/development/documentation/styleguide.md

 *none* as a value.

 To help tables be easier to maintain, consider adding additional spaces to the column widths to make them consistent.
-For example,
+For example:

 ```markdown
 | Header 1  | Header 2             |